ziming/laravel-crisp-whatsapp/README.md

 Send WhatsApp Notifications with Crisp!

-This package is still in testing phase, so I do not recommend it for production use yet.
+This package is near stable but not 1.0 yet, as I'm still fine-tuning the API Design.

-As in, it is used heavily in my production environment, but I do not recommend it for others to use on their production yet as I am still fine-tuning the API design.
+## Support me

-## Support us
+You can use my [referral link to sign up for Crisp & be a paid customer at the essential or plus plan.](https://crisp.chat/?track=KszsQ9SFo8)

-You can donate to my github sponsor account.
+I highly recommend Crisp Chat if you are looking for a chat support SaaS for your business website.
+As it charges a flat monthly fee instead of charging by per seat.

 ## Installation